-I look out of the curtains this morning at the expanse of loch, a sunless glare amongst the tall trees on the bank, and watch Passepartout bathing on precarious rocks.
-I count her falling in 3 times, rising each time like a miserable looking beast from the lagoon.
+I look out of the curtains of the van this morning at the great expanse of Loch Ness, a sunless glare amongst the tall trees on the bank, and watch Giristroula bathing precariously perched on rocks close to the shore.

 I ask but nobody seems to know why or for what purpose these hundreds of balanced stone towers have been left here.
 I walk around and peer at a few but they give me no real clues.
-Memorials I suppose.
-I see a note wedged under one rock stack “For Fred” next to a whisky bottle.
-Bottle empty.
+Home-made memorials is my conclusion.

 “Really?
 You’ve seen it?” the Japanese says.

 “Oh aye.
 Many times.
 But the wee beastie only comes out at night…”

 We carry on.
 I watch in the camper’s rear-view mirror as we depart the loud, maroon v-necked jumpered Caledonia card beaming for a photo in a line-up of trusting Japanese.